nikhil-salodkar/nikhil-salodkar.github.io/_posts/2023-02-05-A brief look into Latent diffusion components.md

       "trained_betas": null
     }
     ```
-    which shows that we are using DDIMScheduler with its version and different default hyper-parameters.
+    which shows that we're using DDIMScheduler with its version and different default hyperparameters.
 It has methods
-    such as set_timesteps(to set the max timesteps for inference) and step(predict the noise at previous time step) to facilitate
+    such as set_timesteps(to set the max timesteps for inference) and step(predict the noise at the previous time step) to facilitate
   easier training and inference operations.
-To get more information around different schedulers and their usage check out
+To get more information around different schedulers and their usage, check out
   [Huggingface diffusers documentation](https://huggingface.co/docs/diffusers/api/schedulers/overview).

 - #### Safety Checker and feature extractor
-  Safety checker a model which checks if the NSFW content is being generated and if so flags it with a warning and generates
+  Safety checker a model which checks if the NSFW content is being generated and if so, flags it with a warning and generates
   a blank image if the "requires_safety_checker" is set to True. "feature_extractor" is used to extract features from generated
   image to be fed to the safety_checker model.

+### Conclusion
+In this blogpost, we saw how different components work in tandem in a Latent diffusion model using the transformer's
+Diffusers library.
+For complex models such as diffusion models, it is always a good practice to check out how individual
+components work to understand the working clearly.